xelemental/xelemental.github.io/_posts/2024-01-16-Golang-based-credential-stealer-targets-Indian-Airforce-Officials.md

 ### Overview

-This stealer as we saw in most part of the analysis above is based on open source red team project, and most of the malicious code is inherited from the go-stealer project developed by an Indonesian security researcher.
-An interesting matter of fact looking upon the strings section of the binary is, there are lot of files which are not uploaded on the web, performing credential stealing for Brave Browser & Microsoft Edge.
+This stealer as we saw in most parts of the analysis above is based on an open source red team project, and most of the malicious code is inherited from the go-stealer project developed by an Indonesian security researcher.
+An interesting matter of fact looking at the strings section of the binary is, that there are lot of files which are not uploaded on the web, performing credential stealing for Brave Browser & Microsoft Edge.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/9d484322-a570-4135-a913-9dbe17ebfdca)

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/7e1ae219-d8ac-491b-a1c4-5b3a6114fb80)

-The highlighted piece of code is not present on the github project.
-Th author also mentions that they have no interest for deving support for Edge browser as this is just a Proof Of Concept.
+The highlighted piece of code is not present on the GitHub project.
+The author also mentions that they have no interest for developing support for the Edge browser as this is just a Proof Of Concept.

 ## Infrastructure Analysis